-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code; - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - assessed the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; - used the going concern basis of accounting on the assumption that the functions of the Authority will continue in operational existence for the foreseeable future; and - maintained such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent: - · complied with the Code; - · kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - assessed the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; - used the going concern basis of accounting on the assumption that the functions of the Authority will continue in operational existence for the foreseeable future; and - maintained such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error. - Covid-19 the impact of the Covid-19 pandemic is not considered at this time to be such as to change the Authority's ability to continue as a going concern.

-I certify that the Statement of Accounts gives a true and fair view of the financial position of the Authority at 31 March 2019 and of its income and expenditure for the year then ended.
+I certify that the Statement of Accounts gives a true and fair view of the financial position of the Authority at 31 March 2020 and of its income and expenditure for the year then ended.

-Judith Badger CPFA Strategic Director - Finance and Customer Services
+Judith Badger CPFA

+Strategic Director - Finance and Customer Services

+30 November 2020